 The ECMWF AI Weather Quest encourages participants to harness transformative capabilities offered by AI/ML technologies, whether by building new data-driven models trained on historical data or enhancing sub-seasonal predictions by processing existing forecast data.
 This competition aims to push sub-seasonal forecasting to new levels of accuracy and reliability.

-The AI Weather Quest is designed with flexibility in mind, allowing teams to join for any 13-week period of the Competition Phase and participate in as many periods as they choose.
-Throughout the Quest, participants have ongoing opportunities to refine and improve their models.
+The AI Weather Quest remains flexible: teams can join at any point in the competition and participate in as many competitive periods as they choose.
+Throughout the Quest, participants have ongoing opportunities to refine, improve and document their models, contributing to a transparent and collaborative benchmarking environment.

-ECMWF, one of the world’s leading centres for numerical weather prediction, is renowned for producing high-quality forecasts up to seasonal timescales.
+ECMWF, one of the world’s leading centres for numerical weather prediction, is operationally producing high-quality forecasts up to seasonal timescales.
 By inviting global participation, ECMWF seeks to discover how AI/ML techniques can complement traditional forecasting methods and address the challenges of sub-seasonal prediction.
-Exploiting recent breakthroughs in the use of AI/ML for weather and climate is also part of the second phase of DestinE to enhance the capabilities of the digital twins.
-The competition will identify, benchmark, and integrate promising innovations into operational forecasting, driving progress to meet the growing demands of industries and communities worldwide.
 By leveraging open data and embracing diverse perspectives, it also seeks to foster new partnerships and share insights across the global community.

 The AI Weather Quest is committed to equity and inclusivity, striving to create a level playing field where participants from different backgrounds and skill sets can compete and collaborate.